TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

    - if you don't need a path variable set it to an empty string/list.

-    2c.
+    3c.
 Customize settings for each process under the `processes` section in `config.json`.
 Refer to your cluster's specifications for SLURM settings, especially for the `queue` variable.

-    2d.
+Set the `container_path` variable as the full path to the container image needed by the corresponding process.
+    Notice that most processes can be multithreaded.

+    3d.
 Set `run_locally` variable to true if you want to run the pipeline on your local machine (not recommended for most applications).

-4. Run the pipeline using (make sure you have `main.nf`, `nextflow.config` and `config.json` in the same directory):
+4. Run the pipeline using:

 ````
 $ nextflow run main.nf